-A drinking water source assessment for Well 17 completed in December 2008 determined that Well 17 is most vulnerable to low-density septic systems, transportation corridors and National Pollutant Discharge Elimination System/Water Discharge Regulation permitted discharges.
+A drinking water source assessment for Well 17 completed in December 2008 determined that Well 17 is most vulnerable to transportation corridors and National Pollutant Discharge Elimination System/Water Discharge Regulation permitted discharges.

-A drinking water source assessment for Well 16 completed in July 2010 determined that Well 16 is most vulnerable to the density of septic systems and airports-maintenance/fueling areas.
+A drinking water source assessment for Well 16 completed in July 2010 determined that Well 16 is most vulnerable to low density septic systems and airports-maintenance/fueling areas.